dsccommunity/ActiveDirectoryCSDsc/README.md

 ### xAdcsWebEnrollment

-This resource can be used to install the ADCS Web Enrollment service after the feature has been installed on the server.
-For more information on Web Enrollment services, see [this article on TechNet](https://technet.microsoft.com/en-us/library/cc732517.aspx).

-#### Properties

 - **`[String]` IsSingleInstance** (_Key_): Specifies the resource is a single instance, the value must be 'Yes' { Yes }
 - **`[String]` CAConfig** (_Write_): CAConfig parameter string.
 Do not specify this if there is a local CA installed.
 - **`[PSCredential]` Credential** (_Required_): If the Web Enrollment service is configured to use Standalone certification authority, then an account that is a member of the local Administrators on the CA is required.
 If the Web Enrollment service is configured to use an Enterprise CA, then an account that is a member of Domain Admins is required.
 - **`[String]` Ensure** (_Write_): Specifies whether the Web Enrollment feature should be installed or uninstalled. { *Present* | Absent }

 ### xAdcsOnlineResponder

-This resource can be used to install an ADCS Online Responder after the feature has been installed on the server.
-For more information on ADCS Online Responders, see [this article on TechNet](https://technet.microsoft.com/en-us/library/cc725958.aspx).

-#### Properties

 - **`[String]` IsSingleInstance** (_Key_): Specifies the resource is a single instance, the value must be 'Yes' { Yes }
 - **`[String]` CAConfig** (_Write_): CAConfig parameter string.
 Do not specify this if there is a local CA installed.